New York Public Library: History

 Both the Astor and Lenox libraries were struggling financially.
 Although New York City already had numerous libraries in the 19th century, almost all of them were privately funded and many charged admission or usage fees (a notable exception was Cooper Union, which opened its free reading room to the public in 1859).
 Bigelow, the most prominent supporter of the plan to merge the two libraries found support in Lewis Cass Ledyard, a member of the Tilden Board, as well as John Cadwalader, on the Astor board.
-Eventually, John Stewart Kennedy, president of the Lenox board came to support the plan as well.
+Eventually, John Stewart Kennedy, president of the Lenox board, also came to support the plan.

 On May 23, 1895, Bigelow, Cadwalader, and George L. Rives agreed to create "The New York Public Library, Astor, Lenox and Tilden Foundations".
 The plan was hailed as an example of private philanthropy for the public good.
 On December 11, John Shaw Billings was named as the library's first director.
 The newly established library consolidated with the grass-roots New York Free Circulating Library in February 1901.